Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_vampire_fang_overheal                   25      // The amount over the Vampire's normal maximum health (e.g. 100 + this ConVar) that the Vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the Prime Vampire(s) (e.g. playters who spawn as Vampires originally) are killed.
 0 - Do nothing.
 1 - Kill all non-prime Vampires.
-2 - Revert all non-prime Vampires to their original role. ttt_vampire_prime_only_convert              1       // Whether only Prime Vampires (e.g. players who spawn as Vampire originally) are allowed to convert other players.
+2 - Revert all non-prime Vampires to their original role. ttt_vampire_prime_only_convert              1       // Whether only Prime Vampires (e.g. players who spawn as Vampire originally) are allowed to convert other players. ttt_vam_credits_starting                    1       // The number of credits a vampire should start with

+// Quack
+ttt_qua_credits_starting                    1       // The number of credits a quack should start with

+// Parasite
+ttt_par_credits_starting                    1       // The number of credits a parasite should start with

 // ----------------------------------------